Godzilla (1998 film): Plot

-As a result of the tape's disclosure, Nick is removed from the operation, and he ends his relationship with Audrey.
-His taxi is hijacked by the mysterious Frenchman, who identifies himself as Philippe Roaché, an agent of the French secret service.
+As a result of the tape's leak, Nick is removed from the operation, and he ends his relationship with Audrey.
+Hoping to talk sense to him, Audrey's friend and cameraman Victor "Animal" Palotti follows Nick's taxi, hijacked by the mysterious Frenchman, who identifies himself as Philippe Roaché, a French secret service agent.
+Unbeknownst to them, Animal tails them to a warehouse and eavesdrops on them.
 Philippe explains that he and his colleagues have been closely watching the events to cover up their country's role in the nuclear testing that created Godzilla.
-They suspect a nest somewhere in the city and cooperate with Nick to trace and destroy it.
-Godzilla resurfaces again and evades a second military strike.
+They suspect a nest somewhere in the city, and cooperate with Nick to trace and destroy it.
+A guilt-ridden Audrey agrees to join Animal in following Nick and the Frenchmen, hoping to set things right with Nick.
+Godzilla resurfaces, and evades a second military strike.
 After diving into the Hudson River, it is attacked by Navy submarines.
-After destroying one submarine, it is shot down by torpedoes as it tries to burrow to safety; Godzilla sinks to the river bed and is believed to be dead by the authorities.
+Godzilla sinks to the river bed and is believed to be dead.

-Meanwhile, Nick and Philippe's team, followed by Audrey and her cameraman Victor "Animal" Palotti, find the nest inside Madison Square Garden.
+Meanwhile, Nick and Philippe's team, followed by Audrey and Animal, find the nest inside Madison Square Garden.
 The eggs begin to hatch, and the offsprings attack the team as they carry the scent of fish.
-Nick, Animal, Audrey, and Philippe take refuge in the Garden's broadcast booth and successfully send a live news coverage to alert the military of the offsprings presence.
-A prompt response involving an airstrike is initiated as the four escape moments before the Air Force raptors bomb the arena.
+Nick, Animal, Audrey, and Philippe take refuge in the Garden's broadcast booth, and successfully send a live news coverage to alert the military of the offsprings presence.
+A prompt airstrike is launched as the four escape moments before the Air Force bomb the arena.

-Audrey and Nick reconcile before Godzilla emerges from the Garden's ruins, having survived the torpedo attack.
-Enraged by the deaths of its young, it chases them across the streets of Manhattan.
-The team manages to trap Godzilla within the suspension cables of the Brooklyn Bridge, allowing the returning Air Force to strike it down with missiles.
-Godzilla collapses to the ground and dies, as the remaining citizens and authorities celebrate.
-Audrey tells Caiman that she quits working for him after what he has done, before leaving with Nick and Animal.
-Philippe, taking Animal's tape and promising to return it after removing its specific contents, thanks Nick for his help, and parts ways.
+Audrey and Nick reconcile before Godzilla, having survived, emerges from the Garden's ruins.
+Enraged by the deaths of its young, it chases them across Manhattan as they escape via Taxi.
+They manage to trap Godzilla within the suspension cables of the Brooklyn Bridge, allowing the returning jets to strike it down with missiles.
+Godzilla collapses and dies from its wounds, inciting citizens and authorities celebrate.
+Audrey quits working for Caiman before leaving with Nick and Animal.
+Philippe, having taken Animal's tape and promising to return it after removing specific contents, thanks Nick for his help and parts ways.

 Meanwhile, in the ruins of Madison Square Garden, a single surviving egg hatches, and the hatchling roars to life.